 Investment performance is calculated as a percentage by month, by quarter, and annually.
 Percentage calculation is comprised of income produced by the investments (e.g. dividends and interest received) and the gains/losses from the investments, both realized and unrealized.

-Prior to July 2006, performance results were calculated using only the State Insurance Fund, and did not reflect the impact of investment management fees.
-Historical results have been restated to a net of fees basis.
+Historically, performance results were calculated using only the State Insurance Fund, and did not reflect the impact of investment fees.
+These results have been restated to a net of fees basis.
 Additionally, investment results should also reflect performance within the five ancillary funds.
-For the 12 months ended June 2006 and December 2006, inclusion of these funds did not change the overall investment result, as these funds had investment results very similar to those in the State Insurance Fund.
+For the 12 months ended June 2006, inclusion of these funds does not change the overall investment result, as these funds had investment results very similar to those in the State Insurance Fund.
 Yearly performance results commencing in July 2006 will be reported for the Total Fund (to include the five ancillary funds), and will be presented net of fees.

 Total Investment results differ from month to month and year to year depending upon the mix of investments (asset allocation) and also conditions in each of these financial markets.
-The mix of investments in 2004 and 2005 were approximately 60 percent in bonds and 40 percent in stocks.
+The mix of investments in 2003, 2004 and 2005 were approximately 60 percent in bonds and 40 percent in stocks.
 Financial markets were extraordinarily favorable for stocks in 2003 and provided more modest returns in 2004 and 2005.

-The Total Fund mix of investments was transitioned to nearly 100 percent bonds at the end of first quarter 2006, and remained nearly 100 percent bonds throughout 2006.
-Interest rates remained in a relatively narrow range across all U.S. fixed income maturities during 2006 with only modest differences reflected between short-term and long-term yeilds.
+The Total Fund mix of investments was transitioned to nearly 100 percent bonds at the end of first quarter 2006, and will remain nearly 100 percent bonds through most or all of calendar year 2006.

-Trade Combined Ratio
+5. Trade Combined Ratio

 This measure is designed to provide an indication of the profitability of BWC operations including net investment earnings.
-A ratio greater than 100% indicates expenses exceed premium and investment earnings.
+A ratio over 100% indicates expenses exceed premium and investment earnings.